Skip to content

 Virunga Volcano hiking

-On volcano hiking adventure, you can explore the powerful Nyiragongo Volcano.
-The hikes to the summits of Nyiragongo (3470m) starts at Kibati with an experienced guide leading you through.
-Besides Nyiragongo, there are other two incredible volcanoes found in Virunga National Park and include Mount Nyamuragira and Mikeno.
+On a volcano hiking adventure, you can explore the powerful Nyiragongo Volcano.
+The hikes to the summits of Nyiragongo (3470m) start at Kibati with an experienced guide leading you through.
+Besides Nyiragongo, there are other two incredible volcanoes found in Virunga National Park including Mount Nyamuragira and Mikeno.

 Nature walks